cyrinux/wluma-als-emulator/README.rst

 -  ``webcam``: takes a webcam capture with ffmpeg and approximates ambient light value out of image brightness.
--  ``time``: approximates ambient light value based on the current time.
+-  ``time``: approximates ambient light value based on the current time, all the day.
+-  ``noon``: approximates ambient light value based on the current time with the noon as reference.
+-  ``daylight``: approximates ambient light value based on the solar phases, twilight.

+See `readthedoc <https://wluma-als-emulator.readthedocs.io/en/latest/>`__ for more informations.

 Dependencies
 ------------